Future Energy Park

 Waste-to-Energy RNG and Ethanol Project

-- An innovative waste-to-energy project connecting Alberta’s agriculture and energy sectors
+- A $2 billion innovative waste-to-energy project connecting Alberta’s agriculture and energy sectors

-- Uses low-grade wheat to produce renewable natural gas and ethanol
+- Using low-grade wheat to produce renewable natural gas and ethanol

 Project Benefits